lheckemann/coreboot-gru-bob-nix/README.md

 ## Flashing

 I've been flashing this using a SuzyQable.
+Initial setup for this was nontrivial, see [write-protection.md](write-protection.md).

 For my user to do this, I need permissions to access a couple of things:

 - Relevant USB device nodes in `/dev/bus/usb/001/038` or similar (see lsusb)
 - USB tty device nodes (`/dev/ttyUSB[567]` in my case)